When Was the Bible Written? A Historical Perspective

 How old is the Bible?

+The Bible, as we know it today, did not receive official recognition as the word of God at a single definitive moment.
+Instead, its canonization was a gradual process that took place over several centuries.
+In the early days of Christianity, different Christian communities circulated various writings and scriptures.
+These included the letters of the apostles, the Gospels, and other early Christian texts.
 In 325 AD, the Council of Nicaea, a gathering of Christian bishops, discussed the canonicity of various texts.
 While they did not make a final decision on the canon, they did affirm the divinity of Jesus and the importance of the Scriptures.

-The Canonization Of The Bible
+The Canonization of the Bible

-In 393 AD, the Synod of Hippo in North Africa reaffirmed the canon of both the Old and New Testaments, which included the same books we find in our Bibles today.
-The decision of this synod was later confirmed by other church councils, including the Council of Carthage in 397 AD.
+It was not until the late fourth century that the canon of the Bible started to take shape.
+In fact, in 393 AD, the Synod of Hippo in North Africa reaffirmed the canon of both the Old and New Testaments, which included the same books we find in our Bibles today.
+Other church councils, including the Council of Carthage in 397 AD, later confirmed the synod's decision.

 Conclusion

-Download Glorify app
+Download Glorify Today

-Download now!
+Download